yugumishra/SH2Hackathon/README.md

 ## Getting Started
 1. Open the CodeBow project in Eclipse.
-2. Run the game from the main class [MainClass.java].
+2. Run the game from the main class.
 3. Explore the procedurally generated terrains and engage in exciting battles.

 ## Credits